Physical Address

 export default App;

-which is currently empty for every field.
-After that, we need to assign the values in our state, if some values gets entered the field, for that we have added a function named handleChange
+Now we have added a state that has initial initialValues which is currently empty for every field.
+After that, we need to assign the values in our state, if some values enter the field, we have added a function named handleChange in which we are just assigning the values to the state.

 const [formErrors, setFormErrors] = useState({});